Pa1mekala37/ReactJs-Character-Counter/README.md

-The goal of this coding exam is to quickly get you off the ground with **Lists and Keys** in React JS.
+The goal of this Repo is to quickly get you off the ground with **Lists and Keys** in React JS.

 ### Refer to the image below: